AlexSD92/SalesBase/README.md

 2. Give your folder a project name, for example '*salesbase*'.
 3. Open up your terminal.
 4. First and foremost, install Django by typing '*pip install Django*', and wait for the installation to finish.
-5. Then install psycopg2-binary, gunicorn and dj-database-url by typing '*pip install psycopg2-binary gunicorn dj-database-url*' in to your terminal and wait for the installation to finish.
+5. Then install psycopg2-binary, gunicorn and dj-database-url by typing '*pip install psycopg2-binary gunicorn dj-database-url*' into your terminal and wait for the installation to finish.
 6. Time to start the project, so type '*django-admin startproject [insert your project name here]*' and wait for the folders and files to be created.
 Our project is named *crm*.
-7. In your root directory, use the following command to freeze your requiremens and create your requirements.txt file, '*pip freeze > requirements.txt*'.
+7. In your root directory, use the following command to freeze your requirements and create your requirements.txt file, '*pip freeze > requirements.txt*'.
 8. In your root directory, you also need to create a procfile.
-Create the file manually to avoid either case-sensitivity issues and to ensure that it only contains UTF-8 characters.
+Create the file manually to avoid case-sensitivity issues and to ensure that it only contains UTF-8 characters.
 This is done by right clicking in to your root directory and clicking *New File*.
 Name this file '*Procfile*'.
 Please note, no file extension is required.
 9. Within the procfile, type the following: '*web: gunicorn [insert your project name here].wsgi*'.
 For example, for this project, you would type *web: gunicorn crm.wsgi*.
 10. Create your *.gitignore* and include:
     - *.log